Skip navigation

 Before taking tramadol,

-• tell your doctor and pharmacist if you are allergic to tramadol, other opiate pain medications, any other medications, or any of the ingredients in tramadol products.
+• tell your doctor and pharmacist if you are allergic to tramadol, other opiate pain medications, any other medications, or any of the ingredients in tramadol tablets, capsules, and oral solution.
 Ask your pharmacist for a list of the ingredients.

-• tell your doctor or pharmacist if you are taking or receiving the following monoamine oxidase (MAO) inhibitors or if you have stopped taking them within the past 2 weeks: isocarboxazid (Marplan), linezolid (Zyvox), methylene blue, phenelzine (Nardil), selegiline (Eldepryl, Emsam, Zelapar), or tranylcypromine (Parnate).
-Your doctor will probably tell you not to take tramadol if you are taking one or more of these medications, or have taken them within the past 2 weeks.
+• tell your doctor or pharmacist if you are taking or receiving the following medications or if you have stopped taking them within the past 2 weeks: isocarboxazid (Marplan), linezolid (Zyvox), methylene blue, phenelzine (Nardil), selegiline (Emsam, Zelapar), or tranylcypromine (Parnate).

 • The following nonprescription or herbal products may interact with tramadol: St. John's wort and tryptophan.
 Be sure to let your doctor and pharmacist know that you are taking these medications before you start taking tramadol.
 Do not start these medications while taking tramadol without discussing it with your healthcare provider.